-Noted as the only found footage horror film playing at 2021 FrightFest, Followers combines comedy that pokes at the modern social influencer landscape and supernatural horror.
+Noted as the only found footage horror film at 2021 FrightFest, Followers (2021) combines comedy that pokes at the modern social influencer landscape and supernatural horror.
 As the found footage genre has excelled in a way to inject commentary and scares on a budget, the promised amalgamation spoke to the best elements of the genre.

 “Jonty, an influencer with an ambition to reach over a million followers, will stop at nothing to become famous.
 When a demonic presence appears in his student house, Jonty decides to stream it and gain millions of followers.
 But at what cost?”

 Seeped in the modern era of media, Followers captures (for better or worse) the frenzy and obsession of finding fame online.
-Complimented by the buzz of other influencers, the production bring a sense of community around following the exploits of wannabe ghost hunters.
+Complimented by the buzz of other influencers, the production brings a sense of community around following the exploits of wannabe ghost hunters.
 However, the production is less a celebration of the culture and more a reflection of both healthy and toxic interactions in the online sphere.
-Essentially, Followers greatest success lies in capturing the culture around the industry – particularly those who turn to unhealthy obsessions to push their name into the mouths of the masses – subscriptions being the only form of self-validation.
+Essentially, Followers’ greatest success lies in capturing the culture around the industry – particularly those who turn to unhealthy obsessions to push their name into the mouths of the masses – subscriptions being the only form of self-validation.

-On the surface, Followers does not really hit those high notes of other found footage films – scares are sparse and light.
+On the surface, Followers does not hit those high notes of other found footage films – scares are sparse and light.
 However, the nuanced approach does make the few ghastly encounters really stand out and leave a lasting impression – ghost rave anyone?
-In addition, the conclusion has a bizarre twist accompanied with a healthy helping of blood, balancing out the otherwise slow pacing.
+In addition, the conclusion has a bizarre twist accompanied by a healthy helping of blood, balancing out the otherwise slow pacing.

-The lines between comedy and cringe are blurred, hampering many moments of humour as these seem unintentional.
+The lines between comedy and cringeworthy are blurred, hampering many moments of humour as these seem unintentional.
 Unfortunately, it is difficult to distinguish between instances of social commentary or poking fun at the modern, vapid social media influencer.
 This extends into the performances themselves with Jonty being a ‘insufferable bellend’ for most of the production – stunting any attempt at redemption.
-Essentially, the comedic aspects are not clearly defined and the line between laughing with or at is vague.
+Essentially, the comedic aspects are not clearly defined, and the line between laughing with or at is vague.

 It is difficult to get past the obnoxious and shallow cast, even under consideration that the choices were deliberate.
 Furthermore, the expectation to appreciate the cast as more than fodder for an evil spirit can make the drama needlessly tiresome.
-However, well designed chilling moments perfectly hit the spooks you want in a basic found footage experience, and a comedic wit (when it does land) delivering witty humour needed for any modern horror comedy.
+However, well-designed chilling moments perfectly hit the spooks you want in a basic found footage experience, and a comedic wit (when it does land) delivering witty humour needed for any modern horror comedy.

 The value of the film will vary drastically among viewers, making it worth checking out to draw your own conclusions on whether the film is of value.